We are developing techniques and tools to enable useful computation to be done while preserving data privacy.

 Yan Huang, Peter Chapman, and David Evans.
 Privacy-Preserving Applications on Smartphones.
 6th USENIX Workshop on Hot Topics in Security (HotSec 2011), San Francisco.
 9 August 2011.
 Paper: [PDF, 6 pages].
 Talk slides: [PDF] (Peter Chapman).

 Yan Huang and David Evans.
 Private Editing Using Untrusted Cloud Services.
 Second International Workshop on Security and Privacy in Cloud Computing.
 Minneapolis, Minnesota.
 24 June 2011.
 [PDF, 10 pages]

 Yan Huang, Peter Chapman, and David Evans.
 Secure Computation on Mobile Devices.
 Poster at IEEE Symposium on Security and Privacy.
 Berkeley, CA. 22-25 May 2011.
 [Proposal: PDF, 2 pages] [Poster: PDF, 2MB]

 Yan Huang, Lior Malka, David Evans, and Jonathan Katz.
 Efficient Privacy-Preserving Biometric Identification, in 18th Network and Distributed System Security Symposium (NDSS 2011).
 San Diego, CA. 6-9 February 2011.
 [PDF, 14 pages]

-This work has been supported by a a MURI award from the Air Force Office of Scientific Research (Defending Against Hostile Operating Systems, FA9550-09-1-0539), a grant from the National Science Foundation (TC: Large: Collaborative Research: Practical Secure Two-Party Computation: Techniques, Tools, and Applications), and a Google Research Award.
+This work has been supported by a a MURI award from the Air Force Office of Scientific Research (Defending Against Hostile Operating Systems, FA9550-09-1-0539), grants from the National Science Foundation (TC: Large: Collaborative Research: Practical Secure Two-Party Computation: Techniques, Tools, and Applications, Multi-Party Machine Learning with Privacy), and a Google Research Award.